Fischbach, Mersch

 Fischbach (/de/; Fëschbech /lb/) is a commune and village in central Luxembourg.
 It is part of the canton of Mersch, which is part of the district of Luxembourg.

-As of 2024, the village of Fischbach, which lies in the centre of the commune, had a population of 424.
+As of 2025, the town of Fischbach, which lies in the centre of the commune, had a population of 444.
 Other towns within the commune include Angelsberg and Schoos.
 Fischbach is the site of Fischbach Castle, one of the private residences of the Grand Ducal family.

+A proposal to merge the commune with Nommern and Larochette into a new commune named Meesebuerg was put to a referendum in November 2014.
+Although 66.5% of voters in Larochette were in favour of the merger, 76% and 70% of those in Fischbach and Nommern respectively were against, leading to the abandonment of the project.